 Louise Doughty’s new novel, Black Water, is out now from Faber & Faber UK.
 It will be published in the US in September by Farrar, Straus & Giroux/Sarah Crichton Books.
-An audio version is available from Audible and rights have also been sold in Germany, Italy and Spain.
+An audio version is available from Audible and rights have also been sold in Germany, Italy, Spain and Sweden.

 Her previous novel, Apple Tree Yard, was published in hardback by Faber & Faber UK in June 2013 and paperback in Jan 2014.
 It was shortlisted for the CWA Steel Dagger and a National Book Award, nominated for The Guardian newspaper’s Not The Booker longlist and featured as a Book of the Year in The Guardian, an ibook Ten Top books by British authors, a Kobo Highlight of 2013 and as a Top Ten Fiction of the Year from Foyles.
 The paperback was selected as a Richard & Judy Book Club choice for Spring 2014 and was a Top Ten Bestseller in the UK Sunday Times Bestseller List and in Ireland, selling over a quarter of a million copies in the UK editions alone.
 Rights were sold in 27 territories worldwide.